Your Carrier Matters

 • Leverage USPS Priority Mail: For time-sensitive deliveries, consider using USPS Priority Mail, which offers faster delivery times at reasonable rates.

 Overall, the USPS is beneficial because it is cost-effective, covers a lot of ground, and delivers to P.O. boxes well.
-However, it does have slower speeds for delivery and not as great of tracking mechanisms.
-If you want to make the most of it, its best features include its flat-rate shipping and priority mail.
+However, it has slower delivery speeds and not as great of tracking mechanisms.
+If you want to make the most of it, its best features include flat-rate shipping and priority mail.

 Now, let’s move on to UPS.